lindaprotocol/documentation-en/docs/mechanism-algorithm/resource.md

     Assume User `A`'s initial account state is:

-      * Total Staked: 2,000 TRX
+      * Total Staked: 2,000 LIND
-      * Total TP: 2,000 TP
+      * Total LP: 2,000 LP
-      * Votes Cast: 1,000 TP (600 for SR1, 400 for SR2)
+      * Votes Cast: 1,000 LP (600 for SR1, 400 for SR2)
-      * Unused TP: 1,000 TP
+      * Unused LP: 1,000 LP

-    Now, User `A` unstakes 1,500 TRX.
+    Now, User `A` unstakes 1,500 LIND.

     *System Process:*

-    1. Reclamation Demand: The system needs to reclaim 1,500 TP.
+    1. Reclamation Demand: The system needs to reclaim 1,500 LP.
-    2. Reclaim Unused TP: First, it reclaims all 1,000 idle TP.
+    2. Reclaim Unused LP: First, it reclaims all 1,000 idle LP.
-    3. Calculate Shortfall: A remaining `1,500 - 1,000 = 500 TP` must be reclaimed by revoking votes.
+    3. Calculate Shortfall: A remaining `1,500 - 1,000 = 500 LP` must be reclaimed by revoking votes.
     4. Proportional revocation:
           * Votes revoked for SR1: `500 * (600 / 1000) = 300` votes.
           * Votes revoked for SR2: `500 * (400 / 1000) = 200` votes.
-    5. Final State: User A successfully unstakes 1,500 TRX.
+    5. Final State: User A successfully unstakes 1,500 LIND.
 Their voting state is updated to: 300 votes for SR1 and 200 votes for SR2.

 !!!
 Note
     Stake 1.0 vs. Stake 2.0

-    Although Stake 2.0 is the current standard, TRX staked via the legacy Stake 1.0 system is still valid and can be redeemed using its corresponding `wallet/unfreezebalance` API.
-Unstaking TRX from Stake 1.0 will revoke **all** of the account's votes.
+    Although Stake 2.0 is the current standard, LIND staked via the legacy Stake 1.0 system is still valid and can be redeemed using its corresponding `wallet/unfreezebalance` API.
+Unstaking LIND from Stake 1.0 will revoke **all** of the account's votes.

 ### How to Cancel All Unstaking Requests